OE4T/meta-tegra/.github/ISSUE_TEMPLATE/meta-tegra-bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

 Not a bug?
-Review the [CONTRIBUTING.md](CONTRIBUTING.md) file for other ways to get help or feedback.
+Review the [README.md](https://github.com/OE4T/meta-tegra/blob/master/README.md#getting-help) file for other ways to get help or feedback.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Build meta-tegra branch '...' with MACHINE based on '...'
+1. Build `meta-tegra` branch '...' with `MACHINE` based on '...'
 2. Build with bitbake argument '...'
 3. Deploy to hardware with method '...'
 4. See error '...' with link to any relevant logs at '...'